- Home

 Hummus is a popular creamy Middle Eastern dip that makes for a filling snack.

 While it’s available in the supermarket, hummus is often more tasty when it’s homemade.
-This is also a good way to make sure that your hummus doesn’t contain any hidden sugars or preservatives.
+This is also a good way to make sure your hummus doesn’t contain any hidden sugars or preservatives.

 Hummus can be eaten as a snack with flatbread, or with sticks of carrot or cucumber if you’d prefer a really low-calorie option.
-Experts recommend sticking to a healthy portion size of two to four tablespoons a day.
+Experts recommend sticking to a healthy portion size of two to four tablespoons per day.

 7. Strawberry and banana smoothie